We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

 In 1958, the 12-year-old Holt entered his first contest, run by promoter Joseph Verejohn.
-Over the next four years, the youngster became a staple of these shows, notching up a record-breaking 28 titles.
+Over the next four years, the youngster became a staple of these shows, eventually notching a record-breaking 28 titles.
 His dulcet tones were soon familiar to a much larger audience, as a number of these contests were broadcasts of Radio Jamaica.
 For his final victory in 1962, Holt performed Solomon Burke's "Just Out of Reach."
 The talented teen was quickly snapped up by producer Leslie Kong, who recorded Holt's debut single, "Forever I'll Stay"/"I Cried a Tear."
 From there, the youngster began working with producer Clive Chin, debuting the partnership with "Rum Bumper," a duet with Alton Ellis.

 More singles followed, but none really captured the island's imagination.
 That all began to change in 1964 when Holt joined the vocal group the Paragons, replacing founding member Leroy Stamp.
 It was about this time that another founding member, Junior Menz, also departed and his place taken by Howard Barrett.
 The group's lineup was completed by veteran members Bob Andy and Tyrone Evans, and it was this grouping that recorded "Good Luck and Goodbye" for Coxsone Dodd.
 Ironically, this is precisely what Andy said to his bandmates soon after the single's release, as he quit the group to pursue a solo career.
 Now reduced to a trio, and with both Evans and Barrett holding full-time jobs, Holt was entrusted with the dual role of composer and arranger, positions for which he turned out to be ideally suited.
 And the timing couldn't have been more perfect.
 Ska was withering under the hot Jamaican sun, with rocksteady rising to take its place.
 Its slower tempo was perfect for vocal groups and Holt's pen seemed especially cut for the easy going beat and pop flavor that the style embraced.
 Soon after, the trio linked with Duke Reid, a producer never at home with ska, but the ultimate purveyor of rocksteady.